nfrappart/nfrappart.github.io/_posts/2023-07-20-kubernetes-auth-aks.markdown

 # 7- Conclusion
 There you have it.<br>
 It was quite longer than I expected, but I think everything you need is there.
-I knnow it only fits a certain scenario, when you have an external cluster, but I believe this is how it should be.<br>
+I know it only fits a certain scenario, where you have an external cluster, but I believe this is best pattern.

-Above all, I wanted to step out of all the only documentation and tutorials and enable you to understand better what are the components and how they work together.<br>
+Above all, I wanted to step out of all the documentation and tutorials, and enable you to understand better what the components are, and how they work together.<br>
-The really neat thing is that you don't need to use kubernetes secret, you can fetch secrets from vault, you don't need to manage service account token, you just need a matching namespace and service account name in a role, and the projected sa token will be authenticated and authorized. <br>
+The really neat thing is that you can fetch secrets from vault, you don't need to manage service account token, you just need a matching namespace and service account name in a role, and the projected sa token will be authenticated and authorized. <br>
-All of that while your app is perfectly unaware of vault.
-This makes it a good solution if you're deploying vault and want your kubernetes teams to adopt the solution.
-THey are just a few annotations away to get their secrets from vault.
+All of that while your app is perfectly unaware of vault. <br>
+This makes it a good solution if you're deploying vault and want your kubernetes users to adopt the solution.
+They are just a few annotations away to get their secrets from vault.
 This becomes especially interesting when using dynamic secrets.<br>
 The downside however is the computing cost.
 You may already rely heavily on the sidecar pattern, this will add more compute stress to your cluster if you have a large amount of pods running.

 As usual I hope you enjoyed it and learned something.